 You can choose any type of fan if you have a lot of space on top of your wood stove.
 If you have limited space, you should consider a blower fan or a fan with fewer blades.

 4. Your Budget

-There are three types of wood stove fans: those that go on top of the stove, those that sit on a hearth pad in front of the stove, and those that are freestanding.
+There are wood stove fans that go on top of the stove, those that sit on a hearth pad in front of the stove, and those that are freestanding.

 - If you have a big, bulky stove, you might want to consider a top-mounted fan so you don’t lose too much valuable counter space.

 - If your stove is smaller or you have a lot of other things going on in your kitchen, a hearth-mounted fan might be a better option.

 - And if you want the freedom to move the fan around as needed, a freestanding model would be your best bet.